Civil Contract (Armenia)

-Civil Contract (Քաղաքացիական պայմանագիր, K’aghak’atsiakan paymanagir, ՔՊ/KP, often shortened to Քաղպայմանագիր, K’aghpaymanagir) is a centrist political party in Armenia.
+Civil Contract (Քաղաքացիական պայմանագիր (ՔՊ), KP; often shortened to Քաղպայմանագիր) is a centrist political party in Armenia.
 It has been the ruling party of Armenia since the 2018 Armenian parliamentary election, which occurred following the 2018 Armenian Revolution that brought the party's founder, Nikol Pashinyan, to power as prime minister.
+Prior to the 2026 election, the party holds a majority (61 seats) in the National Assembly and governs together with eight independents as part of the Civil Contract faction.

 History

 Formation as an NGO

 On 23 January 2013, opposition MP Nikol Pashinyan publicized a project to establish a new political process, which he called a "civil contract," in the newspaper Haykakan zhamanak (The Armenian Times).
 For several months afterwards, the text of the contract was widely discussed in Armenian political forums.
 An updated version of the contract was published and Civil Contract was officially established as a non-governmental organization on 24 July 2013.
 Its governing board was formed on 9 December 2013.

 Transformation into a political party

 On 30 May 2015, Civil Contract was registered as a political party.
 Civil Contract participated in the 2017 Armenian parliamentary election and the 2017 Yerevan City Council election as part of the Way Out Alliance (Yelk).
 Following the 2018 Armenian Velvet Revolution led by Nikol Pashinyan, a new political alliance rose to prominence known as the My Step Alliance.
 After the 2018 Armenian parliamentary election, the My Step Alliance gained a ruling majority in the National Assembly.
 The My Step Alliance dissolved in May 2021 as Civil Contract opted to participate in the 2021 Armenian parliamentary elections independently.
 Following the election, Civil Contract was able to retain their ruling majority.